Design by committee: Usage of the term

+Examples

 The term is commonly used in information and communications technology, especially when referring to the design of languages and technical standards, as demonstrated by USENET archives.

+An alleged example is the DR Class 119 diesel locomotive, built from 1976 to 1985 in communist Romania for East Germany due to Soviet-era Comecon restrictions.
+Only the USSR was allowed to continue building powerful diesel engines, but they were too heavy for East Germany where some lines were limited to low axle load locomotives.
+Not allowed to continue building their own designs, the East Germans managed to have Romanian 23 August Works assemble a successor to the DR Class 118.
+With a mixture of parts from several planned economy countries, even including West German designs to fill gaps, the Class 119 was unreliable.
+Only 200 were built in ten years as East Germany cancelled the contract prematurely.
+No other country purchased the Class 119, but after 1990 unified German rail had to deal with them until they were replaced.

 An example of a technical decision said to be a typical result of design by committee is the Asynchronous Transfer Mode (ATM) cell size of 53 bytes.
 The choice of 53 bytes was political rather than technical.
 When the CCITT was standardizing ATM, parties from the United States wanted a 64-byte payload.
 Parties from Europe wanted 32-byte payloads.
 Most of the European parties eventually came around to the arguments made by the Americans, but France and a few others held out for a shorter cell length of 32 bytes.
 A 53-byte size (48 bytes plus 5 byte header) was the compromise chosen.

-The term is also common in other fields of design such as graphic design, architecture or industrial design.
-In automotive design, this process is often blamed for unpopular or poorly designed cars.

-An example described as naming by community was a school near Liverpool formed by the merger of several other schools: it was officially named the "Knowsley Park Centre for Learning, Serving Prescot, Whiston and the Wider Community" in 2009, listing as a compromise all the schools and communities merged into it.
+An example described as naming by committee was a school near Liverpool formed by the merger of several other schools: it was officially named the "Knowsley Park Centre for Learning, Serving Prescot, Whiston and the Wider Community" in 2009, listing as a compromise all the schools and communities merged into it.
 The name lasted seven years before its headmistress, who called the name "so embarrassing", cut it to simply "The Prescot School".

 The F-35 Joint Strike Fighter has been described as designed by committee, due to being overscheduled, over budget, and underperforming expectations.
 It was originally conceived to serve the widely varying needs of multiple branches of the military all in one simple platform.
 This multi-interest approach has been pinpointed as largely responsible for its bloat, along with stacking too many new and unproven features into its design.
 Uneven progress across areas and unexpected challenges meant that major technical fixes and redesigns could halt the program's movement, requiring planes to be remedied even as they were being delivered.